0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

    Ledger device.
    ![login(5)-logging in.png](login%285%29-logging%20in.png)

-In the top right corner of browser you can copy and see the public key of your Ledger.
+In the top right corner of browser you can copy and see the [PBC address](../../../pbc-fundamentals/dictionary.md#address) of your Ledger.
 You can also visit the [account page](https://browser.partisiablockchain.com/account) to get more detailed viewing of the accounts balance.

 ### How to receive crypto assets using Ledger

-To receive crypto assets you need to save the public key of the ledger.
+To receive crypto assets you need to save the address of the ledger.
 This needs to be the receiving end of a MPC transfer for Ledger to hold assets on the blockchain for you.

 1. Log into an account on Partisia Blockchain that has MPC tokens.